 We also like the adaptability of these cans.
 In this transition period between cable and wireless we may encounter many different listening situations through the course of a day.

 For example, at home you may use a desktop with only a USB-C connection type or a 3.5mm analog connector type.
 The Nuraphone can handle both.

 Then while commuting to work you don’t want to use cables.
 No problem, simply go cable free, 100% Bluetooth mode.

 Once at work if you want to jam out all day while working without draining your battery?
-No problem, just plug your Nuraphones into your iPhone and rock-out with your cock out…er, we mean “rock out in a professional fashion”… all worry-free!
+No problem, just plug your Nuraphones into your iPhone via a lighting cable and rock-out with your cock out…er, we mean “rock out in a professional fashion”… all worry-free!

 That’s right, with the Lightning cable attachment these are full-fledge Apple-ready lightning cans!
 The coolest thing is though they aren’t permanent lightning cans as you can swap them out to go old-school analog or even USB-C if you happen to switch phones in the future, which is a nice piece of mind to have.

 Are They Worth The Money?